ajvalenc/academic-website/content/authors/admin/_index.md

 ---
 I am a PhD candidate of electrical and computer engineering at the University of Ottawa and member of the [SMART](http://www.site.uottawa.ca/~ppayeur/SMART/) research group led by [Pierre Payeur](http://www.site.uottawa.ca/~ppayeur/).
 My research interests are in the areas of robotics, vision and learning.
 I am currently developing methods for modeling and perception of deformable objects in the context of robotic manipulation.

-I am especially interested in working to increase the autonomy of robots in unstructured environments.
+I am especially interested in working towards increasing the autonomy of robots in unstructured environments.

 P.S.
 My first name is pronounced "ahn-hell"